MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte-to-o365.md

 ![execution select gdrive source](media/execution-select-egnyte-source.png)

-### Connecting your destination Office 365 account
+### Connecting your destination Microsoft 365 account

-If you are not already connected after you have authorized your destination, select **Office 365**, and load the connector.
+If you are not already connected after you have authorized your destination, select **Microsoft 365**, and load the connector.
 An icon appears and show you how many users you are migrating.

 ![execution select o365 destination](media/execution-select-office-365-destination.png)